 We know you have a lot on your plate, but you also want to advance in your career by obtaining an advanced degree.
-That’s why the College of Engineering and Computing offers a variety of our fully-accredited graduate programs through distance education through APOGEE, or "A Program of Graduate Engineering Education."
-Our distance education graduate programs are taught by the same high-quality faculty that teach on-campus students, and the degree requirements and learning outcomes ar the same.
+That’s why the College of Engineering and Computing offers a variety of our fully-accredited degree programs through distance education.
+Our distance education programs are taught by the same high-quality faculty that teach on-campus students, and the degree requirements and learning outcomes are the same.
 The only difference is how the content is delivered!

 Options for everyone.

-We offer graduate programs that are comprised of 100% online courses, even those including a research component.
+We offer undergraduate and graduate programs that are comprised of 100% online courses, even graduate programs with a research component.
 Not ready to enroll yet?
 Non-degree seeking students are also welcome!

 Discover the distance education format that works for you: